 In the case of Care.com, they advertise themselves specifically as the “world’s largest online destination for care.”
 They don’t just limit their services to child care, either.
 Instead, they also offer services for house-sitting, babysitting, pet-sitting and full-time nanny care.
 On the site, Care.com makes it clear that they take no responsibility for the actions of the people advertised.

 In fact, while they state that they connect families, they also have a disclaimer that clearly disavows their responsibility for any connections made through their service.
 They also make it clear that caregivers on their site are not employees, and they don’t specifically endorse or recommend any one individual on the site; therefore, they are not liable for the conduct of those care providers.

 While not all nanny websites have the same wording, most will offer a quick disclaimer stating that they are not responsible for the actions of those nannies and caregivers whom they recommend.

 Just because a website has a quick disclaimer regarding their responsibility for service connections does not mean that they are not liable for the actions of a nanny whom they recommend.
 Technically, parents can sue a nanny website and claim that they were negligent in some sort of aspect of their service.
 However, the success of these claim can vary, and will depend on the circumstances of the particular injury claim.

 Was Your Child Injured by a Nanny from a Website?
-Contact a Kentucky Personal Injury Attorney
+Contact a Personal Injury Attorney in Kentucky

 If your child was injured by a caregiver, you may have a viable personal injury claim against that caregiver – and possibly the site that recommended him or her.
 The only way to find out is to schedule a free, no-obligation consultation with an expert attorney.
 Gladstein Law Firm, PLLC can assist you with such claims.
 Schedule your consultation now by calling 502-855-4177 or filling out our online contact form with your personal injury questions.